mvyasu/tf-lore/content/Seasons/S07/06_World_Tour.md

 **Modifiers:**
 - Earn different cash rewards for eliminations based on the weapon or gadget used.

->**Narrator:** VAIIYA.
+>**NARRATOR:** VAIIYA.
 We, as one.
 >
->**Scotty:** The World Tour continues as VAIIYA and CNS fight for control!
+>**SCOTTY:** The World Tour continues as VAIIYA and CNS fight for control!
 And this week we're bringing back a classic!
 >
->**June:** It's time for Risk & Reward, where eliminations pay differently depending on your weapon of choice.
+>**JUNE:** It's time for Risk & Reward, where eliminations pay differently depending on your weapon of choice.
 >
->**Scotty:** Choose wisely contestants!
+>**SCOTTY:** Choose wisely contestants!
 Whether you want to go high risk or play it safe, the payout's in your hands!

 ![[S05_World_Tour_03_CNS.png]]
 # CNS ECHO